 - 9.1.
 The scheme actuary's report on the section 179 valuation should be addressed and sent to the trustees.
+The Pension Protection Fund does not need to be sent a copy of this report.
 The certificate on the Pension Protection Fund website should form part of the scheme actuary's report.
 The results of the section 179 valuation should be included on the next annual scheme return form issued by the Pensions Regulator. - 9.2.
-Regulation 2 of the Valuation Regulations requires the trustees or managers to provide the Board or the Pensions Regulator on the Board's behalf with the valuation within one year of the relevant time of the valuation.
-This requirement is satisfied if the results are sent to the Pensions Regulator on a scheme return sent to the Pensions Regulator within one year of the relevant time of the valuation.
-If the next opportunity for submitting a scheme return will not be until after a year has elapsed since the relevant date, then the results should be sent to the Board electronically, using the section 179 valuation certificate available on the Pension Protection Fund website. - 9.3.
-The latest section 179 valuation results received by the last working day of each financial year which immediately precedes the start of the relevant levy year will be used for the levy calculation in respect of the relevant levy year commencing on 1 April.
+Regulation 2 of the Valuation Regulations requires the trustees or managers to provide the Board or the Pensions Regulator on the Board's behalf with the valuation within 15 months of the relevant time of the valuation.
+This requirement is satisfied if the results are sent to the Pensions Regulator on a scheme return sent to the Pensions Regulator within 15 months of the relevant time of the valuation.
+If the next opportunity for submitting a scheme return will not be until after 15 months has elapsed since the relevant date, then the results should be sent to the Board electronically, using the section 179 valuation certificate available on the Pension Protection Fund website . - 9.3.
+The latest section 179 valuation results received by close of business on the last working day of each financial year (or such other date as may be determined) which immediately precedes the start of the relevant levy year will be used for the levy calculation in respect of the relevant levy year commencing on 1 April.